Humanistic Therapists in Brampton, ON

 Registered Psychotherapist / Psychothérapeute autorisée

 Welcome!
-I support my clients in addressing the effects of their childhood wounds on their lives in order to improve their self-esteem and relationships.
-I use my knowledge in CBT, SFBT, attachment theory and mindfulness to support my clients in a collaborative, pragmatic, goal-oriented, compassionate and trauma-informed way.
+I support my clients in healing from burn-out so that they can get back to feeling like themselves and to being able to handle the demands and pressures of work and home life in a healthy way.
+I use my knowledge in CBT, SFBT, and mindfulness to support my clients in a compassionate, collaborative, pragmatic, goal-oriented, and trauma-informed way.
 I look forward to meeting you!

 Registered Psychotherapist